You can follow my work here:

 Dissertation: Landscape Mitogenomics and High-Altitude Adaptation in the Peruvian Yellow-Tailed Woolly Monkey (Lagothrix flavicauda).

-Mel's dissertation research, funded by the Margot Marsh Biodiversity Foundation, Primate Conservation, Inc., the American Society of Primatologists, and a National Science Foundation Graduate Research Fellowship, will study the conservation genetics of yellow-tailed woolly monkeys, focusing on a new population discovered by our research group in Region Junín.
+Mel's dissertation research, funded by the Margot Marsh Biodiversity Foundation, Primate Conservation, Inc., the American Society of Primatologists, and National Science Foundation Graduate Research Fellowship and Dissertation Research Improvement Grant, studies the conservation genetics of yellow-tailed woolly monkeys (Lagothrix flavicauda)

 Warrenkevin Henderson, Ph.D.
 Anthropology (2021-current; co-advised w/ Prof. Eva Garrett)